Linguistics Course Catalog

 5 units

-In this synchronous online class, students investigate Spanglish as a linguistic and cultural phenomenon.
+Students investigate Spanglish as a linguistic and cultural phenomenon.
 Students learn linguistic tools to describe, analyze, and destigmatize Spanglish, and explore the ways that it is used to establish identity.
-Additionally, students compare Spanglish to ways of communicating in other bilingual contexts.
+Additionally, students compare Spanglish to ways of communicating in other bilingual contexts. .
 (General Education Code(s): ER.)

 LING 132